gguowei/npm-version-test-module/README.md

 This is a trivial module being used to demonstrate npm dependency handling.

-This is the initial version of this file.
+This is the experimental version of this file.